openreferral/hsds_example_profile/README.md

 ## Building schemas, datapackage.json, examples and compiled schemas

 You need to define a place where your profile is going to exist on the web.
 Most commonly this can be on github, for this repository it would be `https://github.com/openreferral/hsds_example_profile`.
-So you would run the folling in the root of this repo:
+So you would run the following in the root of this repo:

 ```
 hsds_schema.py profile-all https://github.com/openreferral/hsds_example_profile --clean